It’s another weekend! time to cook something nice and have an amazing time! Hope you have had a great week though?

-This week we are in the coastal town of Cotonou.
-I recently returned from Cotonou after not visiting for over ten years and I must say that I was impressed with how the city had come alive – more beaches, ever ready to assist folks and of course, more motor bikes.
+Today, we would be trying something from the coastal town of Cotonou.
+I recently returned from Cotonou having last visited the place over ten years ago.
+I must say that I was impressed with how the city had come alive – cleaner beaches, welcoming folks who are ever ready to assist and of course, more motorbikes.
 Cotonou is the largest city and economic centre of the Republic of Benin.
 If you would love to read more about this fantastic city, click here.

-We are going to make what would probably be the simplest dish we have made on any of our recipe Wednesday blogs.
+We are going to make what would probably be the simplest dish we have made on this blog.
 It is called Akassa, which is made of cornmeal and is usually served with soup or stew.
-We will be cooking it alongside Imoyo, which is basically a stew from the Egun tribe of Benin Republic.
+We will be cooking it alongside Imoyo, which is basically a stew popular among the Egun people of Benin Republic.

 So, Whip out your cooking utensils and let’s get cooking.